runescapejon/WonderTrade/README.md

  Check here for more information https://ore.spongepowered.org/Simon_Flash/WonderTrade

 # New feature
+- Added the feature to fully customize the GUI to fit your server needs.
+- Added the ability to dis-allow hidden ability pokemon from being wondertrade.
+- Support Ultra Beasts
 - Support for Custom Texture
 - Support for untradeable spec and a configuration option for it.
 - Support for Pixelmon Reforged 8.0.2+